How to Support Working Parents With Back to School

 The key to supporting your employees during this time is having clear communication.
 Schedule some time with each employee to talk through any concerns they may have about balancing work with their children returning to school.
 Clearly communicate expectations and discuss any accommodations they may need to be successful at their jobs.
 By checking in with these employees frequently, you can build trust with them and create a continuous two-way dialogue to help them feel supported.

-With COVID-19 cases still on the rise, employees who have children are still getting used to hybrid learning models and unpredictable schedules.
-This uncertainty and cognitive overload can take a huge toll on their wellbeing and mental health—especially if they have children who attend different schools.
-For employees who continue to work remotely while their children are home, managing a household and a full-time career simultaneously during this time can be overwhelming.
+With COVID-19 still spreading, employees who have children are still getting used to unpredictable changes in schedules.
+This uncertainty and cognitive overload can take a toll on their wellbeing and mental health.

 To demonstrate understanding, managers should respond with empathy when dealing with schedule changes or last minute requests.
 Implementing flexible hours is a great way to help working parents gain better control over their schedules and be there for their children.
 Shifting towards flexible schedules has been shown to increase productivity and engagement, while helping employees avoid workplace stress and burnout.